-Veterans who are VA pension recipients who reside in nursing home facilities are not at risk of losing their VA benefits upon receipt of the stimulus check.
-This is because the money from the stimulus check will not count as income for VA purposes.
+Veterans who are VA pension recipients who reside in nursing home facilities are not at risk of losing their VA benefits upon receipt of the stimulus checks.
+This is because the money from the stimulus checks will not count as income for VA purposes.
 Therefore, it cannot possibly push a veteran over the VA’s maximum annual pension rate, causing a veteran to be income ineligible.
-For married veterans, while the VA calculates the income of both a veteran and his / her spouse when determining if a veteran is income eligible for pension benefits, the receipt of a stimulus check by the spouse will not count as income.
+For married veterans, while the VA calculates the income of both a veteran and his / her spouse when determining income eligibility for pension benefits, the receipt of a stimulus checks by the spouse do not count as income.
 This means it cannot be cause for disqualification of benefits.

-Unrelated to the stimulus check, there may be a reduction in monthly VA pension payments for some veterans who reside in nursing homes.
+Unrelated to the stimulus checks, there may be a reduction in monthly VA pension payments for some veterans who reside in nursing homes.
 Take, for instance, a veteran who receives basic pension plus Aid & Attendance.
-Given the following circumstances, the pension benefit will be reduced to a personal needs allowance of $90 / month.
+Given the following circumstances, the pension benefit is reduced to a personal needs allowance of $90 / month.

 • The veteran does not have a spouse or a dependent child.

 • The veteran enters a Medicaid-approved nursing home.

 • Medicaid is paying for the nursing home care.

 An important note related to this scenario and stimulus checks is that veterans whose benefits are reduced to a $90 personal needs allowance will not be required to relinquish their stimulus checks.
 Stated differently, the veteran will be able to keep the money since it is not considered to be income by the VA or Medicaid.
 (Learn more about how stimulus checks impact eligibility for persons on Medicaid.)